Article of impeachment against Trump to be introduced Monday in House

 House Speaker Nancy Pelosi vows to move forward with impeachment if Trump doesn't resign

-The House has reached 180 co-sponsors for an article of impeachment against President Trump, and the chamber plans introduce the measure Monday, Rep. Ted Lieu, D-Calif., said Saturday.
+The House has reached 185 co-sponsors for an article of impeachment against President Trump, and the chamber plans to introduce the measure Monday, the office of Rep. David Cicilline, D-R.I., told Fox News Saturday.

+That's the vast majority of the 222-person Democratic caucus in the House.

 House Speaker Nancy Pelosi, D-Calif., and other Democrats have called on Vice President Mike Pence to invoke the 25th Amendment to remove Trump from office, or for the president to resign.